 Supporting a survivor of intimate partner violence

 - Acknowledge that the individual is in a difficult and scary situation.
-Let the person know she/he is not alone.
+Let the person know they are not alone.

 - Support, listen, and be available.
 Remember it may be difficult for the individual to talk about the abuse.

 - Be non-judgmental and respect the individual's decisions.
-There are many reasons why she/he may stay in an abusive relationship.
+There are many reasons why they may stay in an abusive relationship.
 Do not criticize the person's choice to stay.

 - Show you are concerned.
 Describe what you see is going on and that you want to help.
-Let the person know she/he deserves a healthy, non-violent relationship.
+Let the person know they deserve a healthy, non-violent relationship.

 - If the individual breaks up with the abuser, continue to be supportive.
-She/he may feel sad or lonely and be tempted to return to the abuser.
+They may feel sad or lonely and be tempted to return to the abuser.